My cat has allergies!

 When the Cat’s away, the Mice Will Play.

 When the GI tract is compromised any number of disorders or diseases can develop.
 Yeasts sends roots into the mucosa opening up channels for macro molecules and proteins to enter your cats’ bloodstream.
-Bacteria and viruses also breed in a destabilized environment.
+It is in this destabilized environment in which bacteria and viruses breed.

 Worse yet, all food substances become part of the allergic pool.
 Dietary changes will not work until the GI tract is stabilized and rejuvenated.
-Once the GI tract becomes compromised, the door is open wide, and your cat’s health begins to spiral down.
+Once the GI tract becomes compromised, the door is open wide, and your cat’s health may begin to spiral down.

 Weak links are where you see the symptoms.
-So, if the weak link is skin, the cat has skin problems.
-If the weak link is digestion, the cat has diarrhea and vomiting.
-If the weak link is cellular metabolism, the cat gets cancer.
+So, if the weak link is skin, the cat has seasonal skin problems.
+If the weak link is digestion, the cat has abnormal bowel function.
+If the weak link is cellular metabolism, then the cat may have a weakened resistance to pathogens and a weakened immune response.

 Every system – digestive, immune, lymphatic… gets its nutrition from the intestinal system.
-The GI tract is where you must first address the stress.
+In conclusion the GI tract is where you must first address the stressors.